Geometric correspondence of noisy quantum dynamics and universal robust quantum gates

-Therefore, the erroneous dynamics generated by the Hamiltonian could be described by the kinematics of a moving point.
-The displacement $\mathbf{r}^{j}(t)$ sketches a space curve in $\mathbb{R}^{3}$, corresponding to the error coupled to $\sigma _{j}$.
-So we call $\mathbf{r}^{j}(t)$ the \textit{ $j$-error curve}.
-Therefore, the erroneous evolution $U_{I}(t)$ could be described by three error curves, forming a diagram to describe the erroneous dynamics of the two-state system.
-In this manuscript, we call it a quantum erroneous evolution diagram (QEED).
-It is known that any continuous, differentiable space curve could be defined necessarily and efficiently with the Frenet-Serret frame \cite{o2006elementary, pressley2010elementary} with a tangent, a normal, and a binormal unit vector $\{\mathbf{T}, \mathbf{N},\mathbf{B}\}$.
-Moreover, there is a correspondence between the curve length and the evolution time $ L(t)=\int_{0}^{t}d\tau ||\mathbf{T}_{j}(t)\cdot \hat{\boldsymbol{\sigma }}\mathbf{||}=\int_{0}^{t}d\tau =t$.
+Therefore, the error dynamics could be described by the kinematics of a moving point.
+The displacement $\mathbf{r}^{j}(t)$ sketches a space curve in $\mathbb{R}^{3}$, corresponding to the noise coupled to $\sigma _{j}$.
+So we call $\mathbf{r}^{j}(t)$ the \textit{$j$-error curve}.
+Therefore, the error evolution $U_{\epsilon}(t)$ could be described by three error curves, forming a diagram to describe the error dynamics of the two-state system.
+In this manuscript, we call it a Quantum Error Evolution Diagram (QEED).
+It is known that any continuous, differentiable space curve could be defined necessarily and efficiently with the Frenet-Serret frame \cite{o2006elementary, pressley2010elementary} with a tangent, a normal, and a binormal unit vector $\{\mathbf{T},\mathbf{N},\mathbf{B}\}$.
+Moreover, there is a correspondence between the curve length and the evolution time $ L(t)=\int_{0}^{t}du ||\mathbf{T}_{j}(u)\mathbf{||}=\int_{0}^{t}du =t$.
 Using the $j$-error curve and its tangent vector defined above, the explicit geometric correspondence could be established.

 As an example, for the control Hamiltonian Eq.~(\ref{Eq_XYdrive}) and noise in $z$-direction, $H=\delta _{z}\sigma _{z}+H_{c}(t)$.
-Following the derivation in Appendix~\ref{AppendixA}, the explicit geometric correspondence between the control Hamiltonian and the error curve is given by
+Following the derivation in the Appendix.~\ref{AppendixA}, the explicit geometric correspondence between the control Hamiltonian and the error curve is given by

 Combining Eq.~(\ref{Eq_XYdrive}) and Eq.~(\ref{Eq_z_correspondence1}) we get the relation between the Frenet vectors and the control Hamiltonian